vacuarwen/github-slideshow/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability via my Email address which is provided in my profile
+You can report a vulnerability via my Email address which is provided on my profile

 -------------